fuubi/digital-covid-certificate-lib/examples/js-webpack/Readme.md

 # Digital Covid Certificate Lib (DccLib) JavaScript sample project

 This npm project is a straightforward JS starter project to help you set up and use the library.
 It is important to add the node.js `util` and `node-polyfill-webpack-plugin` as dependencies to the package.json.
-These dependencies are required because the DccLib source code uses some libraries that require node.js specific classes, i.e., the Buffer class.
+Because the DccLib source code uses some libraries that expect node.js specific classes, i.e., the Buffer class, to be defined.

 ```bash
 npm install